 Not all experts are fans of Choosing Wisely’s blanket recommendations.
 As the emergency medicine physician Dr. Marc-David Munk once explained to Prepared Patient® readers:

 The trouble is, of course, that patients are often the least able to do this heavy lifting.
 Even trying to convince a physician to sign a request for time off work, for example, can be an overwhelming challenge for those who are living with illness or injury.
-That doctor wields the pen that can approve or deny that request – just like that.
+That doctor wields the pen that can approve or deny that request with one stroke – just like that.
 What if we can’t get that form signed?
 What will we do?
+How will we survive?

 Being able to return to work after a serious cardiac event can hinge upon several factors.